mitsuba-renderer/drjit/docs/autodiff.rst

 may include:

-- The automatic differentiation backend cannot keep track of computation performed outside of Dr.Jit (e.g. using a highly optimized :ref:`CUDA kernel
+- The automatic differentiation backend cannot keep track of computation performed outside of Dr.Jit (e.g. using custom CUDA kernels).
-  <custom-cuda>`).
 In this case, review the section on :ref:`interoperability
   <interop>`, since it presents a potentially simpler solution.

 - The derivative may admit a simplified analytic expression that is superior to